What four registered dietitians eat in a day

 Freuman eats within an hour of waking.

-Snack: 2-3 clementines or an apple or a handful of dry roasted chickpeas
+Snack: Two or three clementines or an apple or a handful of dry roasted chickpeas

 Freuman goes a long stretch between breakfast and lunch so a mid-morning snack tides her over until she can break for another meal.